bergercookie/syncall/docs/taskwarrior-filtering.md

-For example in the following execution, `tw_gtasks_sync` will pick up the tasks that are tagged via `mytag`, it will join them with tasks that are `+OVERDUE description.startswith:myprefix +mytag2` (OR condition) and it will sync them with the tasks in the `reminders` Google Tasks list.
+For example in the following execution, `tw_gtasks_sync` will pick up the tasks that are tagged via `mytag`, it will join them with tasks that are `+OVERDUE description.startswith:myprefix +mytag2` (AND condition) and it will sync them with the tasks in the `reminders` Google Tasks list.
 Any tasks newly added from Google Tasks to Taskwarrior _will_ be assigned the `mytag` tag, however they won't be assigned the `mytag2` tag since the latter is part of the filter.